Philip II of Macedon

-Philip II of Macedon (Φίλιππος; 382 BC – October 336 BC) was the king (basileus) of the kingdom of Macedonia from 359 BC until his death in 336 BC.
-He was a member of the Argead dynasty (an ancient Macedonian royal house of Doric Greek provenance), the founders of the ancient Macedonian kingdom.
-He was the father of Alexander the Great.
+Philip II of Macedon (Φίλιππος; 382 BC – October 336 BC) was the king (basileus) of Macedon from 359 BC until his death in 336 BC.

 The rise of Macedon, from a kingdom initially at the periphery of classical Greek affairs, to a power that came to dominate Ancient Greece in the span of less than 25 years, was largely thanks to the character and policies of Philip.
-He achieved that during his reign by the reformation of the ancient Macedonian army, including the establishment of the Macedonian phalanx, the use of combined arms tactics and his extensive use of siege engines and artillery, as well as by the use of effective diplomacy and marriage alliances.
+He was the father of Alexander the Great and a member of the ruling Argead dynasty that founded the kingdom of the Macedonians.

-After defeating the Greek city-states of Athens and Thebes at the Battle of Chaeronea in 338 BC, Philip II led the effort to establish a federation of Greek states known as the League of Corinth, with him as the elected hegemon and commander-in-chief of Greece for a planned invasion of the Achaemenid Empire of Persia.
+Macedon achieved domination over Greece during Philip II's reign by the reformation of the Macedonian army, including the establishment of the Macedonian phalanx, the use of combined arms tactics and his extensive use of siege engines and artillery, as well as by the use of effective diplomacy and marriage alliances.
+After defeating the Greek city-states of Athens and Thebes at the Battle of Chaeronea in 338 BC, Philip II led the effort to establish a federation of Greek states known as the Hellenic League, with him as the elected hegemon and commander-in-chief of Greece for a planned invasion of the Achaemenid Empire.
 However, his assassination by a royal bodyguard, Pausanias of Orestis, led to the immediate succession of his son Alexander, who would go on to invade the Achaemenid Empire in his father's stead.